Battery Information

 Nickel-metal hydride battery:

-nickel–metal hydride cell, abbreviated NiMH or Ni-MH, is a type of rechargeable battery.
+A nickel–metal hydride cell, abbreviated NiMH or Ni-MH, is a type of rechargeable battery.
 It is very similar to the nickel–cadmium cell (NiCd).
 NiMH use positive electrodes of nickel oxyhydroxide (NiOOH), like the NiCd, but the negative electrodes use a hydrogen-absorbing alloy instead of cadmium.
 A NiMH battery can have two to three times the capacity of an equivalent size NiCd, and their energy density approaches that of a lithium-ion cell.

 The typical specific energy for small NiMH cells is about 100 W·h/kg, and for larger NiMH cells about 75 W·h/kg (270 kJ/kg).
 This is significantly better than the typical 40–60 W·h/kg for Ni–Cd, and similar to the 100-160 W·h/kg for Li-ion.
 NiMH has a volumetric energy density of about 300 W·h/L (1080 MJ/m³), significantly better than nickel–cadmium at 50–150 W·h/L, and about the same as li-ion at 250-360 W·h/L.